Skip to content

 EOF

-Post the session file to your CAS of choice:
+Post the session file to your CAS:

 The steps to run your app are similar to before: let's create a Kubernetes manifest and submit it.